-It is illegal to operate or be in physical control of any watercraft within the state of Illinois while under the influence of alcohol, drugs and / or intoxicating compounds.
+It is illegal to operate or be in actual physical control of any watercraft within Illinois while under the influence of alcohol, drugs, and/or intoxicating compounds.
 The term “watercraft” refers to most motorized and non-motorized vessels.

 • Having a concentration of 5 nanograms or more of THC (Tetrahydrocannabinol), which is the primary psychoactive ingredient in marijuana per milliliter of blood or 10 nanograms or more of THC per milliliter of a different bodily substance